 TIP #4: For some people, the Victory Square Block Party is a “best place to be” on the Sunday of the Labour Day Long Weekend.
 For others, however, not so much.
 Other venues with live music on the first weekend in September most years include the following:

 - The Pacific National Exhibition – with both free and ticketed concerts all weekend.

-- Shipyard Night Market – with live music in North Vancouver on the Friday night.
+- Shipyards Live – with live music in North Vancouver on the Friday night.

 - Bands on the Beach – free live music (including country) at Harrison Hot Springs on the Saturday and Sunday.

-For more information about the Block Party on September 3rd, click Victory Square Block Party.
+For more information about the Block Party, click Victory Square Block Party.